tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-15-building-digital-garden.md

 ![](/images/maps-wiki.png)

+Browse the HTML version here: [tomcritchlow.com/wiki](https://tomcritchlow.com/wiki/)

 For those comfortable reading Jekyll code then you can dive right in on Github here: [https://github.com/tomcritchlow/tomcritchlow.github.io](https://github.com/tomcritchlow/tomcritchlow.github.io)

-The broad-strokes overview is as follows:
+The broad-strokes overview is as follows{% include tufte-sn.html id="wip" content="All of this is subject to change - consider this V0.1.
+This project is not finished, and by it's nature may in fact never be finished!" %}:

 - The wiki folder is made of a series of folders - each one containing any kind of files.
 - Markdown files are treated as pages